Your New Favourite Overdrive Pedal

 Don’t Make Me Choose!

-Something you’ll very rarely see on even the most exclusive overdrives is the option to choose your own diode clipping circuit.
-We’ve added this feature with a conveniently placed switch so you can make your own choice as to whether you prefer symmetric or asymmetric diode clipping.
+We’ve added a conveniently placed switch so you can make your own choice as to whether you prefer symmetric or asymmetric diode clipping.
 Again, it’s up to you to decide which sounds best for you.
-With the switch located with the other controls, you can even choose between the two in between songs.
-Handy, no?

 Over the many hundreds of hours we spent testing the Angel of Blues at the development stage, we found that the diode clipping switch and the EQ character switch had a very close relationship – that the flat boost seemed to marry well with the asymmetric clipping circuit for a loud, rude, transparent roar, and the mid boost married well with the symmetric clipping circuit for a classic, smooth, warm, 70s – style drive.
 Of course, the choice is yours!